EzekielGitura/mysql-group-596-assignment/README.md

 ---

-*"In SQL we trust, but we always verify with a good WHERE clause!"* - The ERP Team
+*"In SQL we trust, but we always verify with a good WHERE clause!"* - Group 596